The Big Question: Why does my cat keep throwing up?

 In this case, you may check out the ingredients or contents of his foods and try the elimination technique.
 Look out for artificial colorings, emulsifiers, and preservatives in cat food.
 They may be pointers to why your kitty’s got food intolerances.

 You also have to be mindful of the treats and snacks he eats.
 Know that cat allergies can last for a long, long time.
 If it gets more serious, please consult your kitty’s nutritionist and vet.

 It might be necessary to place your cat on a new diet for a while to see what happens.
 He may also be placed on a specialized diet that does not cause a homemade reaction.
 Medication like antihistamines and antibiotics may also be the way out.

-Usually, enzymes are produced by a cat’s pancreas, which helps to break down and digest foods in their bowels.
+Usually, enzymes are produced by a cat’s pancreas, which helps break down and digest foods in its bowels.
 Such enzymes include protease, amylase, and lipase.
-Insufficiency of these may lead to pancreatitis, whereby they are unable to absorb nutrients, and their foods also do not digest.
+Insufficiency of these may lead to pancreatitis, whereby they cannot absorb nutrients, and their foods also do not digest.
 Hence, they have constipation and throw it all up.

 Signs of deficient digestive enzymes may range from parasitic infections to an inflamed pancreas or diabetes.
 Whatever the case may be, a visit to the vet’s clinic would reveal the problem’s exact cause.

-Here, the vet usually undertakes a differential diagnosis, including a parasitic test, urinalysis, or blood test.
-In other cases, your cat may need to be sustained on supplementary digestive enzymes, which is included in the food.
+The vet usually undertakes a differential diagnosis, including a parasitic test, urinalysis, or blood test.
+In other cases, your cat may need to be sustained on supplementary digestive enzymes included in the food.
 This way, your cat can still digest foods and have a quality life span.